The regular lines of antigen-antibody

 Viggo Bitsch: The regular lines of antigen-antibody interactions in vitro.
 Antibodies are bound irreversibly to their antigenic determinants under physiological conditions.

 This analytical review aims to clarify antigen-antibody interactions in vitro.
 Aspects of the antigen-antibody binding reactions are evaluated, and important conclusions are made.
 All are summarized in Section 3 at the end of each subsection.
-Results related to the performance of sensitive and standardized tests for demonstrating antigens and antibodies are overviewed in a final section.
+Results related to the performance of sensitive and standardized tests demonstrating antigens and antibodies are overviewed in a final section.
 Only the most important relations will be mentioned in this abstract.

 1. Introduction.